skybet/skybet.github.io/_posts/2017-07-18-aws-cf-race-condition.md

 to assume the new role.

-Here's the final template, renaming `Role` to `Role2` and updating the Role property of 'Lambda' accordingly.
+Here's the final template, renaming `Role` to `Role2` and updating the Role property of `Lambda` accordingly.

 ```yaml
 ---